IBM/operator-sample-go/README.md

 1) Application operator: Deploys and manages a simple microservice application.
 2) Database operator: Deploys and manages a simple database.
 Used by the application.

+🔴 IMPORTANT: The easiest way to get started is to run the application operator locally which uses prebuilt images of the database controller, the microservice and all other required components.
+Follow the [getting started](documentation/AppSetupLocal.md) instructions.

 Additionally the repo contains four more components:
 1) [Simple micorservice](simple-microservice/README.md) managed by the application operator
 2) [Database service](database-service/README.md) managed by the database operator
 3) [Database controller extension](operator-database-backup/README.md) to automatically backups of data
 4) [Application controller extension](operator-application-scaler/README.md) to automatically scale up the microservice

-The easiest way to get started is to [run the application operator locally](documentation/AppSetupLocal.md) which uses prebuilt images of the database controller, the microservice and all other required components.

 Run the application operator: